CA Inter Amendments For May 2026

 • Accounting for taxes on income.

-AS - 1,2,3,10,14,14,13 and 16 is only applicable for CA Inter May 2024 Exams.
+AS - 1,2,3,10,14,14,13, and 16 are only applicable for CA Inter May 2026 Exams.

 Section 44,45,60,65 and 72 of Share capital and debenture, Chapter – 4

-Section 75 from Acceptance of deposits by companies, chapter – 5
+Section 75 from Acceptance of deposits by companies, chapter 5

 • Company law :

-Inclusions - The entire syllabus included in the revised July 2019 edition of the study material and the legislative amendments given in the RTP of May 2020.
+Inclusions - The entire syllabus is included in the revised July 2019 edition of the study material and the legislative amendments given in the RTP of May 2020.

 • Other laws:

-Student should refer new study material Available here - https://www.icai.org/post.html?post_id=15790 for May 2024 exams
+Students should refer to the new study material Available here for the May 2026 exams

-CA Inter Taxation – Income Tax Amendments for May 2024 Exams
+CA Inter Taxation – Income Tax Amendments for May 20 26 Exams

 RESIDENTIAL STATUS